pjfanning/poi-shared-strings/README.md

 v2.0.2 added support for `TempFileCommentsTable` which works in a similar way to `TempFileSharedStringsTable`.

-So far, TempFileCommentsTable only supports read use cases.
-It cannot currently be used with SXSSFWorkbook like TempFileSharedStringsTable can.
+Up until v2.4.0, TempFileCommentsTable only supported read use cases.
+With v2.4.0, it can now be used with SXSSFWorkbook like TempFileSharedStringsTable can.

 This class can be used instead of the POI [CommentsTable](https://poi.apache.org/apidocs/dev/org/apache/poi/xssf/model/CommentsTable.html).